open-component-model/ocm/README.md

 The Open Component Model (OCM) is an open standard to describe software bills of delivery (SBOD).
 OCM is a technology-agnostic and machine-readable format focused on the software artifacts that must be delivered for software products.

 Check out the [the main OCM project web page](https://ocm.software) to find out what OCM offers you for implementing a secure software supply chain.
 It is your central entry point to all kind of OCM related [docs and guides](https://ocm.software/docs/overview/about), the [OCM specification](https://ocm.software/docs/overview/specification/) and all project [github repositories](https://github.com/open-component-model).
-It also offers a [Getting Started](https://ocm.software/docs/getting-started/) to quickly make your hands dirty with OCM, its toolset and concepts :smiley:
+It also offers a [Getting Started](https://ocm.software/docs/getting-started/) to quickly make your hands dirty with OCM, its tool set and concepts :smiley:

 ## OCM Specifications